ErikFilomena/Alita/README.md

 # Introducing Alita

-If you have ever taken some machine learning class in which neural networks were involved you probably never had to actually build one.
-There are many good quality ones out there that are faster and easier to use than anything one can possibly code up by himself.
+If you have ever taken some machine learning class that involved neural networks, you probably never had to actually build one.
+There are many excelent ready-to-use options out there that are faster and easier to use than anything one can possibly code up by himself.
 And yet, ever since I first saw a neural network in action I wanted to try and code one for myself.

 The first time I coded a neural net from scratch I did in Octave.
 This is an easy way to do it because the matrix operations, the backbone of a neural network, are